 But Is It Enough?

 No one can say, with any certainty, that the COVID-19 precautions being taken by Cornerstone of Recovery — and, by extension, every other business and individual in the United States — is “enough.”
-As of this writing, there are more than 800,000 cases in the United States, and more than 44,000 individuals have lost their lives to COVID-19 .
+As of this writing, there are almost 7.7 million cases in the United States, and more than 215,000 Americans have lost their lives to COVID-19 .

 However, addiction continues to claim roughly 130 lives a day due to overdoses alone .
 Alcohol is the third leading preventable cause of death in the United States, behind tobacco use and physical inactivity .
 The services that drug and alcohol treatment centers provide are medically necessary, and those who come to work daily at Cornerstone of Recovery are aware of the risks that their jobs pose.